fenio/ugly-nas/README.md

 # Can it be any cheaper?
 Yup.

+Without disks it's below $500 ;)
+Also it should work pretty decent if you switch:
+  * H3+ -> H3 - 36$ less
+  * eMMC 64GB -> 32GB - $13 less
+  * RAM 32GB -> 16GB - $54 less

+So without disks it can be built for about $370.

+# Ignore for now... still learning markdown :P
 | Part  | pcs  | price  | sum  |
 |-------|------|--------|------|
 | Odroid H3+ | 1 | 165 | 165 |